aramiracle/time_series_forcasting/README.md

 # HybridRNN Time Series Forecasting Project

-This project implements a Hybrid Recurrent Neural Network (RNN) for time series forecasting.
-Time series forecasting is a common problem in various domains, including finance, weather prediction, and energy consumption analysis.
-This project aims to provide a robust solution for forecasting time series data using a hybrid model that combines both LSTM and GRU layers for improved performance.
+This project introduces a sophisticated approach to time series forecasting by combining a Hybrid Recurrent Neural Network (RNN) with a Transformer model.
+Designed for domains such as finance, weather prediction, and energy consumption analysis, the hybrid model integrates LSTM and GRU layers to enhance predictive accuracy.
+The inclusion of the Transformer model extends the framework's capabilities for handling intricate dependencies and global patterns.
+Offering flexibility and robustness, this project provides users with a versatile tool for crafting accurate forecasting models tailored to specific datasets.
+Explore and modify the project to meet the unique demands of your forecasting challenges.

 ## Project Structure